The Financial Services Compensation Scheme protects customers with deposits of up to £85,000 in a bank, building society or credit union.

 The Financial Conduct Authority (FCA) is a UK regulator that oversees the conduct of over 58,000 financial firms.
 It also prudentially regulates 18,000 of these businesses.

-Its job is to protect the rights of consumers who use financial products, such as bank saving account, mortgage or insurance policy.
+Its job is to protect the rights of consumers who use financial products, such as a bank saving account, mortgage or insurance policy.
 It is also responsible for improving the way the UK financial system works, and promoting competition amongst financial firms.